Lezlo-hadok/Kingly_Ruling_Assignment-2/README.md

 UI
 1. remaining guesses - y
 2. the letters in teh word show as the player guesses the word - y
-3.  visual feedback for the incorrect and correct letter - n
+3.  visual feedback for the incorrect and correct letter - y
 4.  input for letters - y
 5.  submit button for guesses  - y? submit button is the letter input itself